The ants eating your house

 Are carpenter ants destructive?

+Yes, sometimes.
 Carpenter ants get their name from the fact that they excavate their nests in wood, creating smooth tunnels and galleries in the wood.
-They are one of the most structurally important pests here in the Metro Vancouver and Fraser Valley area.
-While they do not eat wood (like termites do), they can definitely damage it, leading to potential structural damage to your home or business.
-As the ants excavate their nests, they remove and kick out “frass”, further weakening wood which often already has some moisture damage.
+They are one of the most structurally important pests here in the Metro Vancouver and Fraser Valley areas.
+While they do not eat wood (like termites do), they can definitely damage it, eventually leading to serious structural damage to your home or business.
+Carpenter ants prefer to attack moisture damaged wood, but they will also happily excavate dry sound wood as well.
+As the ants excavate their nests, they remove and kick out the sawdust, further weakening wood which often already has some moisture damage.

 How can you tell if you have carpenter ants?